 The Clustered Index Scan applies the

-NULL values, and the Top returns the first 5 rows in the order provided by the Clustered Index (avoiding a sort).
-In a perfect world, the query optimizer would also remove the Compute Scalar that define the
+NULL values.
+The Top returns the first 5 rows in the order provided by the Clustered Index (avoiding a sort).
+In a perfect world, the query optimizer would also remove the Compute Scalar that defines the

 NULLs, as they are not used during query execution.